freeradical13/freeradical13.github.io/index.md

 [Guanosine Triphosphate][] (GTP) is similar to ATP and may either be used directly like ATP, or phosphorylated into ATP using [Nucleoside-diphosphate Kinases][] (NDPKs).

 [Nicotinamide adenine dinucleotide][] (NAD) is one of the major electron carriers in cells.
 NAD is two ribose nucleotides (one with an adenine base and one with a nicotinamide base) bonded at their phosphates.
 Oxidized NAD is NAD<sup>+</sup> and reduced NAD is NADH.
-In other pahways, NAD may also be phosphorylated to NADP<sup>+</sup> and reduced to NADPH.
+In other pathways, NAD may also be phosphorylated to NADP<sup>+</sup> and reduced to NADPH.

 [Flavin adenine dinucleotide][] (FAD) is another major electron carrier in cells.
 FAD is two nucleotides (one with an adenine base and one with a flavin base) bonded at their phosphates.
 Oxidized FAD is FAD and reduced FAD is FADH<sub>2</sub>.